Skip to main content

 Only in the north and in mountainous areas, where the sun usually shines anyway, at times there can be showers and thunderstorms in the afternoon, especially in June (in July and August they become a bit rarer).
 Of course, in mountainous areas, the temperature decreases with altitude, especially at night.

-In summer, in the Aegean Sea (especially in the Cyclades) the Meltemi (or Etesian), a northerly wind typical of the warmest months (July and August), often blows, and even if the sky is clear, it can make the sea dangerous.
 This wind can blow for periods of two to four days, but sometimes even for weeks.
 The Meltemi is caused by the difference in atmospheric pressure between the western part of the Mediterranean, where the Azores High dwells in summer, and the eastern part, which is affected by a low-pressure area that forms because the Iranian plateau and the deserts of the Middle East heat up a lot.
 For this reason, these winds can not be considered as mere breezes, and can be persistent and annoying.

 Autumn in Greece comes quite late; in fact, in September, summer-like weather still prevails, especially in the south and on the islands.
 The temperature remains mild even in November (except in mountainous areas), however, by October, rainy periods begin to occur, and at the same time the Meltemi ceases to blow.